vlocityinc/newport-design-system/docs/build-deploy.md

 ### 3.3 Other deployment options

-With 105+ release you can change the value in `newportZipUrl` to point to any hosted version of newport.
+You can change the value in `newportZipUrl` to point to any hosted version of newport.
 This means you can deploy Newport to a CDN you might have and provide the address to it hosted there in the `value` field.
 The important thing to maintain is the directory structure of the zip `newport-design-system.zip` file.
 The Vlocity package will simply try to append the known directories to the value in `newportZipUrl`.
 So if you provide a CDN url like: `https://www.acme.com/cdn/newport`, then Vlocity will try to load the stylesheets from `https://www.acme.com/cdn/newport/assets/styles/vlocity-newport-design-system.min.css`.

 To re-iterate **do not change the folder structure and file names in the generated zip file**.